Diagnosability of labeled $\mathfrak{D_p}$ automata: Introduction

-\emph{Labeled timed automata.} Diagnosability was firstly defined for (labeled) timed automata in \cite{Tripakis2002DiagnosisTimedAutomata}, and its decision problem was proven to be $\PSPACE$-complete, where $\PSPACE$-membership was proved by computing a \emph{parallel composition} (which falls back on the generalized twin-plant structure of FSAs used in \cite{Cassez2008FaultDiagnosisStDyObser}) in time polynomial in the size of the timed automaton and finding Zeno runs of the parallel composition in $\PSPACE$ in the size of the parallel composition.
-The diagnoser of a timed automaton was defined (which may be a Turing machine) and fault diagnosis was done in $2$-$\EXPTIME$ in the size of the timed automaton and in the size of the observation.
-In \cite{Bouyer2005FaultDiagnosisTimedAutomata}, it was studied whether a timed automaton has a diagnoser that can be realized by a deterministic timed automaton (or particularly an event recording automaton as a subclass of the former).
+\emph{Labeled timed automata.} Diagnosability was first defined for labeled timed automata in \cite{Tripakis2002DiagnosisTimedAutomata}, and its decision problem was proven to be $\PSPACE$-complete, where $\PSPACE$-membership was proven by computing a \emph{parallel composition} (which falls back on the generalized twin-plant structure of LFSAs used in \cite{Cassez2008FaultDiagnosisStDyObser}) in time polynomial in the size of the labeled timed automaton and searching Zeno runs of the parallel composition in $\PSPACE$ in the size of the parallel composition.
+The $\PSPACE$ lower bound was obtained by doing reduction from the $\PSPACE$-complete reachability problem (cf. \cite{Alur1994TimedAutomaton}) in timed automata.
+Moreover, since the reachability problem is already $\PSPACE$-hard in $2$-clock timed automata \cite{Fearnley2015Reachability2ClocksTimeAutomataPSPACE}, the diagnosability verification problem is $\PSPACE$-hard in labeled $2$-clock timed automata.
+The diagnoser of a labeled timed automaton was defined (which may be a Turing machine) and fault diagnosis was done in $2$-$\EXPTIME$ in the size of the labeled timed automaton and in the size of the observation.
+In \cite{Bouyer2005FaultDiagnosisTimedAutomata}, it was studied whether a labeled timed automaton has a diagnoser that can be realized by a deterministic timed automaton (or particularly an event recording automaton).
 The former was proven to be $2$-$\EXPTIME$-complete and the latter $\PSPACE$-complete, provided that a bound on the resources available to the diagnoser is given.